dagvl/montyhall/README.md

-Just a quick exploration of the Moonty Hall PRoblem
+Just a quick exploration of the Monty Hall Problem